evixhelo/PA-SD-group31/iteration1/useCase-Attendance.md

 lunch-parent repeats step 2-4 until every student is selected

 5. lunch-parent submits the attendance sheet
+6. the system processes the attendance sheet
-6. the system informs the lunch-parent of the result of the action
+7. the system informs the lunch-parent of the result of the action

 ## Extensions
 none